Can my motorcycle club custom design their own guided tour?

 What kind of information is provided before the tour?

 At the time of a booking you will receive Good to know document with useful information about the tour.
 Included are suggestions of what to bring on the tour, money, weather, regulations, starting hotel etc. Our tour information packet will be sent to you approximately one month before your tour departure and it will include extensive tour booklet and a full-size, highlighted route maps.
-Tour booklet contains country descriptions including essential travel facts, day-by-day road and route information, sights, hotel, and restaurant information, and a full-size, highlighted route map.
+Tour booklet contains country descriptions including essential travel facts, day-by-day road and route information, sights, hotel, and restaurant information.
 Our tour booklet has a lot of good information in it, but if you really want to delve into the histories and sights of the countries we visit, we highly recommend the following Lonely Planet guide books depending on the area of your tour: Balkans Europe, Mediterranean Europe, or Eastern Europe.
 Rick Steves' Balkan book is good too.

 Can I use my own motorcycle instead of yours?